mayankpatel1004/mayankpatel1004/README.md

 - 👯 I’m looking to collaborate on projects that will improve my knowledge and add value to others
 - 🤔 I’m looking for help with mobile application development
 - 💬 Ask me about ...
-- 📫 How to reach me over [Youtube Channel](https://www.youtube.com/channel/UCszy19vpQoAKGD1qFi0dwIA) @facebook https://www.facebook.com/mayank.patel104 @linkedin https://www.linkedin.com/in/mayankpatel104/ @youtube https://www.youtube.com/channel/UCszy19vpQoAKGD1qFi0dwIA
+- 📫 How to reach me over [Youtube Channel](https://www.youtube.com/channel/UCszy19vpQoAKGD1qFi0dwIA) @facebook mayank.patel104 @linkedin https://www.linkedin.com/in/mayankpatel104/